 There are plenty of articles available online that will tell you what the absolute most productive work schedule is.
 Some will tell you that you need to be getting up at 5 am and working for a couple of hours before the rest of the world is up and at ‘em.
 Others will tell you to schedule items from your to-do list directly on your calendar for certain times.
 Others will tell you batch scheduling or the Pomodoro technique are best.
 And while all of these are effective for someone (and probably lots of someones, given their popularity), that doesn’t mean they are right for everyone.

 Over time, you will learn when and how you work most productively.
-I am not a morning person and work much better at night, so I scroll right past any article telling me I need to be getting up earlier.
-And the end of the day the absolute most productive people are super productive because they know exactly how they work most productively.
+At the end of the day, the absolute most productive people are super productive because they know exactly how they work most productively.

 Which of these habits of highly productive people do you incorporate to be more productive?